Our Cape Winelands food guide includes the best places to eat in Stellenbosch as well as outstanding eateries in both Franschhoek and Paarl.

 Other Notable Franschhoek Restaurants

-While we stand by our two recommended restaurant, we acknowledge that there are additional Franschhoek restaurants worthy of your time and Rand.
-We suggest that you start with these three.
+While we stand by our two recommended restaurants, we acknowledge that there are additional Franschhoek restaurants worthy of your time and Rand.
+We suggest that you start with these two:

 Wondering where to taste some of the best wine in the world?
-Check out our Stellenbosch Wine Tasting Guide with twelve awesome wine tasting experiences.
+You should start with our favorite wine tasting experiences.

 Cape Winelands Logistics